Drive Cautiously, Celebrate Responsibly and Arrive Alive

 - Keep your speed down - Give yourself plenty of time and distance to react to the traffic around you.
 Let impatient and aggressive drivers pass you or go through the intersection ahead of you so that you control the situation.
 Do not pass if you cannot see enough clear road to pass safely.

 - Choose a designated driver who will remain alcohol free or use a taxi if you will be drinking at your holiday get-together.

-- Pull off the road if you must use your cellular phone--Driving requires your full attention.
+- Pull off the road if you must use your cell phone - Driving requires your full attention.